-An RU Allocation subfield in the Common Block field of HE-SIG-B consists of 8 bits that indicates the following for a 20 MHz PPDU BW:
+An RU Allocation subfield in the Common field of HE-SIG-B consists of 8 bits that indicates the following for a 20 MHz PPDU BW:

 The RU assignment in the frequency domain: indexes the size of the RUs and their placement in the frequency domain.

-The number of user fields in a 20 MHz BW within the HE-SIG-B content channel: the number of users multiplexed in the RUs indicated by the arrangement; for RUs of size greater than or equal to 106 tones that support MU-MIMO, it indicates the number of users multiplexed using MU-MIMO.
+The number of User fields in a 20 MHz BW within the HE-SIG-B content channel: the number of users multiplexed in the RUs indicated by the arrangement; for RUs of size greater than or equal to 106 tones that support MU-MIMO, it indicates the number of users multiplexed using MU-MIMO.

 The mapping of the 8-bit RU Allocation subfield to the RU assignment and the number of users(#8954) per RU is defined in the RU allocation signaling: arrangement and number of MU-MIMO allocations .